computational-psychology/stimupy/manuscript/paper.md

 `stimupy` currently focuses on a different class of stimuli: mainly displays used to study early and low-level visual processes, as well as visual features such as brightness, contrast, and orientation.
-Thus, OCTA and `stimupy` cover complementary usecases.
+Thus, OCTA and `stimupy` cover complementary use cases.

 Another design decision that sets `stimupy` apart from existing software such as OCTA and Pyllusion, is that all `stimupy` stimuli are generated as `NumPy`-arrays